cheatham1/SoftwareBook/take_a_look_at_the_data.md

 ## Definition of Paintables and Depictions

 Each Plot consists of several depictions of paintables.
 A depiction is a certain standard type of visualising information.
 Available depictions include simple plots, ratios and agreement plots.
-A paintable is a histogram or stack with added information such as colors and which processes contribute to said histogram.
+A paintable is a histogram or stack with added information such as colours and which processes contribute to said histogram.
 A simple definition of paintables may look like this:

     'Paintables': {
         "Stack": {